Programming & Data Processing

 John Smith,18 Elm St Apt 7,555-0199

-Row 2 properly quotes the address containing a comma.
-Row 3 does not quote its address, but since "Apt 7" doesn't contain a comma, it happens to parse correctly here.
-The danger is inconsistency — some rows may break while others don't, which is exactly why validation matters.
+Row 2 properly quotes the address that contains a comma.
+Row 3 doesn't quote its address, but since "Apt 7" has no comma in it, parsing happens to work fine here.
+The danger is that some rows break while others don't, which is exactly why running validation matters.

-You don't need Python, a command-line tool, or a spreadsheet application.
-Open wtools.com in your browser and paste your data.
-It works on desktop and mobile.
+You don't need Python, a command line tool, or a spreadsheet app.
+Just open wtools.com in your browser and paste your data.
+Works on desktop and mobile.

-Your data stays in the browser.
-The tool on wtools.com doesn't store or log your input, which matters when working with customer data, financial records, or any sensitive information.
+Your data never leaves the browser.
+The tool on wtools.com doesn't store or log your input, which matters when you're working with customer records, financial data, or anything sensitive.

 Developers can use it as a quick sanity check before writing import scripts.
-Non-technical team members can verify exports without needing to understand parsing logic.
+Non-technical teammates can verify exports without needing to understand how CSV parsing works.

-Database migrations: Before importing a CSV into a new database, validate it to prevent partial imports that leave your data in an inconsistent state.
+Database migrations: Validate a CSV before importing it into a new database.
+Partial imports that leave your data in a half-broken state are not fun to clean up.

-ETL pipelines: Add a validation step before your extract-transform-load pipeline processes a file.
-Catching a malformed row early prevents cascade failures.
+ETL pipelines: Add a validation step before your pipeline processes a file.
+Catching a bad row early prevents failures from cascading through the rest of the process.

 Client data handoffs: When a client sends you CSV data, validate it before assuming it's clean.
-This is especially important when the data was manually assembled.
+This goes double when the data was assembled by hand.

-Spreadsheet exports: After exporting from Excel or Google Sheets, validate the output to confirm the export didn't introduce formatting artifacts.
+Spreadsheet exports: After exporting from Excel or Google Sheets, validate the output.
+Sometimes the export introduces formatting artifacts you won't notice until import time.

-Merging multiple CSVs: When concatenating CSV files from different sources, validate the merged result to ensure all files had the same column structure.
+Merging multiple CSVs: When you're combining CSV files from different sources, validate the merged result to make sure all the files actually had the same column structure.

 FAQ